thingsboard/thingsboard.github.io/_includes/docs/user-guide/basic-mqtt.md

 #### Authentication based on Username and Password.

 For this purpose, you should populate only username and password in the credentials form.
 MQTT Clients will be able to connect if they specify correct username and password.
-Password is optional.

 Let's review a simple command to publish telemetry readings using MQTT client username and password to the ThingsBoard{{CLOUD}}.
 The command is using plain MQTT without TLS: